 There are a few different options when it comes to non-electric water heating.
 First is evacuated tube solar collectors – cold water is pumped from a water cylinder into an array of black tubes (usually on a roof), where it’s heated by the sun and returned to the cylinder, using no fuel and only a little power to run the controller and pump.
 You can also use a continuous flow gas heater (or califont), in which water is stored cold and heated on demand.
 A wetback is a great option if you’re already running a woodburner, as it runs water through pipes in the back of the firebox to heat it.

-Ovens and stovetops, just like water and room heaters, use far too much power to be viable on solar.
+Electric ovens and stovetops, just like water and room heaters, use far too much power to be viable on solar.
 The average oven runs at 3000W, and hobs run between 1500-3000W.
 Both tend to run for more than just a few minutes, especially at night and during winter when there’s less power to go around.
-Benchtop ovens, hotplates, and slow cookers are all power-hungry as well, so best to avoid using these too.
+Benchtop ovens, hotplates, and slow cookers are all power-hungry as well, so best to avoid using these too (though once you're familiar with your system you may consider using them in summer).

 As with water and heating, the best options for cooking are gas and woodburning, with options ranging from an outdoor BBQ or a campfire, to a fully plumbed indoor oven or cast iron woodstove.
 Gas will typically require a 9V battery for spark, depending on the model you choose.